ggasoftware/indigo/doc/source/indigo/index.rst

 Overview
 ********

 Indigo is a universal organic chemistry toolkit.
-It contains first-class tools for end users, as well as a documented :ref:`API <api>` for developers.
+It contains first-class tools for end users, as well as a documented API for developers.
  Indigo it is completely free and open-source, while also available on a commercial basis.

-Indigo is based on a cheminformatics library that incorporates a number of :ref:`unique algorithms <resources_algorithms>` developed by GGA, as well as some standard algorithms well-known in the cheminformatics world.
+Indigo is based on a cheminformatics library that incorporates a number of unique algorithms developed by GGA, as well as some standard algorithms well-known in the cheminformatics world.
 Since the core part of Indigo is written in modern C++ with no third-party code or dependencies except the ubiquitous `zlib <http://zlib.net>`_ and `Cairo <http://cairographics.org>`_, the toolkit provides outstanding performance and excellent portability.

 Indigo is used by many corporations and institutions.
 This includes some Indigo-based commercial tools developed exclusively for our clients.
 Also, our open-source chemical search engine Bingo is developed on top of the Indigo library.